 | Magazines | Yes |

 Digital screens don’t require cutting, so bleed is unnecessary there.
+However, understanding basics like this also answers whether does graphic design need coding.

 What Does Bleed Mean in Graphic Design for Beginners?